thomas-graphopti/video_to_images_Python/README.md

 # video to images script
 A python script transfer video into images.
-It supports any OpenCV file format.
+It supports any OpenCV enabled file format.

 ## Usage
 ```